kyleconrad/portfolio-2024/README.md

 ---

 ## Building
-Building will compile and minify all Sass/CSS and convert all Astro files and Contentful content into a static site.
+Building will compile and minify all Sass/CSS, compress HTML & JS, and gzip all public content while converting all Astro files and Contentful content into a static site.
 This will result with the entire site ready in the correct directories for deployment.

     $ cd portfolio-2024
     $ npm run build